 - 7. Due to either the Proctored Exam Policy outlined in this catalog or the customized nature of USCI degree courses, these courses are not eligible for transfer credit:

 - AC299 Accounting Practicum

 - BS100 Business Fundamentals

 - BS150 Human Resources Management

 - BS240 Entrepreneurship

 - BS299 Business Management Practicum

 - FM101 Introduction to the Fashion Industry

 - FM299 Fashion Merchandising Practicum

 - GE101 Success Strategies

 - GE200 Career Development Strategies

 - HM101 Introduction to Health Information Technology

 - HM110 Introduction to Patient Services

 - HM210 Healthcare Statistics and Data Analysis

-- HM260 Inpatient Procedural Coding
+- HM265 Inpatient Procedural Coding

-- HM299 Health Information Management Practicum
+- HM295 HIT Practicum for the ICD-10 User

 - HR250 Occupational Safety and Health

 - HR270 Labor Relations

 - HR299 Human Resources Practicum

 - MK220 Retail Management

 - MK240 Merchandising, Planning and Control

 - MK280 Strategic Internet Marketing

 - MK299 Marketing Practicum

 - PY110 Workplace Psychology

 - PY240 Introduction to Addiction

 - PY260 Child and Adult Problems

 - SC160 Pathology and Disease Processes

 - SO101 Principles of Sociology

 - SW101 Introduction to Social Work

 - SW299 Social Work Practicum

 - 8. If transfer credit for a course is granted you do not need to take that course from USCI or pay tuition to USCI for the course.

-- 9. Transfer credit will not be denied solely based on accreditation of an institution.
+- 9. Transfer credit will not be denied solely based on the source of accreditation of an institution.